What is Worship?

 We are weekly reminded that we are sinners with nothing to offer God, yet simultaneously completely accepted and loved in Christ.
 And we are then sent out anew each week as we again respond with commitment to live out in the world on mission.

-A family-friendly service located in one of the fastest growing suburbs of the Nordics, with a full range of children and youth classes.
+A family-friendly service located in the diverse neighborhood of Leppävaara, with a full range of children and youth classes.
 Services are a mix of traditional and contemporary.

-Located in the heart of downtown Helsinki, near the university of Helsinki campus, UCC Helsinki draws a mix of university students and young adults with its contemporary style of worship.
+Located in the heart of downtown Helsinki, near the university of Helsinki campus, UCC Helsinki draws a mix of university students, young adults and young families.